ikeazx1/minecraft-gamble-rigger-mod/README.md

 📊 Debug tools for testing odds and outcomes

 📦 Installation
-Install Minecraft Forge / Fabric (depending on your build)
+Install Minecraft Fabric (depending on your build)

 Download the latest release